Non-trivial higher Massey products in moment-angle complexes: Introduction

 The topological properties and homotopy type of $\mathcal{K}$ do not determine the topology of the moment-angle complex $\mathcal{Z}_\mathcal{K}$.
-However, unexpectedly, in Construction~\ref{cons: edge contraction} we deform $\mathcal{K}$, up to homotopy, to a new simplicial complex $\mathcal{L}$ and give an explicit construction of an $n$-Massey product in $\mathcal Z_{\mathcal{L}}$.
-Crucially, this Massey product can be of different dimensional cohomological classes to those in $\mathcal{Z}_\mathcal{K}$.
+However, unexpectedly, in Construction~\ref{cons: edge contraction} we deform $\mathcal{K}$ up to homotopy to create a new simplicial complex $\mathcal{L}$ such that $\mathcal Z_{\mathcal{L}}$ has an explicitly constructed $n$-Massey product if $\mathcal Z_{\mathcal{K}}$ has an $n$-Massey product.
+Crucially, the Massey product in $\mathcal{Z}_\mathcal{L}$ can be of different dimensional cohomological classes to those in $\mathcal{Z}_\mathcal{K}$.
 In this construction, the simplicial complex $\mathcal L$ has the same homotopy type as $\mathcal K$ and is obtained by systematically ``stretching'' certain simplices of $\mathcal K$.
-In Theorem~\ref{thm: edge contractions Massey}, we show that these Massey products are non-trivial, even if the Massey product has non-trivial indeterminacy.
+In Theorem~\ref{thm: edge contractions Massey}, we show that these Massey products are non-trivial, even if they have non-trivial indeterminacy.

 Consequently, we can construct infinite families of non-trivial Massey products from known examples by ``stretching" simplices in a controlled way.
-For example, we obtain infinite families of non-trivial triple Massey products of higher dimensional classes from each of the graphs in the classification of lowest-degree triple Massey products in moment-angle complexes \cite{DenhamSuciu, LowestDegreeClassification}.
-We use Theorem~\ref{thm: edge contractions Massey} to give an alternative proof of known examples of non-trivial triple Massey products in moment-angle manifolds, such as those associated with Pogorelov polytopes~\cite{Liz} and permutahedra or stellohedra~\cite{LimonchenkoFlagNestohedra}.

-The two constructions, Constructions~\ref{cons: simplicial complex for n-Massey} and~\ref{cons: edge contraction}, can be combined to create new higher Massey products.
-We use these to show that there are higher Massey products in moment-angle manifolds associated with permutahedra and stellohedra, including Massey products with non-trivial indeterminacy.
+For example, from each of the obstruction graphs in the classification of lowest-degree triple Massey products in moment-angle complexes \cite{DenhamSuciu, LowestDegreeClassification}, we obtain infinite families of non-trivial triple Massey products of higher dimensional classes.
+We give an alternative proof of known examples of non-trivial triple Massey products in moment-angle manifolds, such as those associated with Pogorelov polytopes~\cite{Liz} and permutahedra or stellohedra~\cite{LimonchenkoFlagNestohedra, Limonchenko_multiwedge} using ``stretched" obstruction graphs.
+Also, the two constructions, Constructions~\ref{cons: simplicial complex for n-Massey} and~\ref{cons: edge contraction}, can be combined to create new higher Massey products.
+We use this to create $k$-Massey products in moment-angle manifolds associated with $n$-dimensional permutahedra and stellohedra for every $k<n$, including Massey products with non-trivial indeterminacy.

-All of the constructions in this paper confirm that non-trivial higher Massey products are much more common in moment-angle complexes and moment-angle manifolds than previously thought.
-Therefore we are able to explicitly recognise infinitely many examples of non-formal, non-K\"ahler, and non-Golod spaces.